-If a change of scenery is on your agenda once the stay-at-home order lifts, we’ve got some great options for you.
+If a change of scenery is on your agenda, we’ve got some great options for you.
 Winter in California is unlike any other season as you can find both snowy mountains and sunny beaches just a short drive away.
 Scroll through our favorite California winter road trip destinations that will take you up the rocky coast of Mendocino, into the mountains of Yosemite, through the desert in Joshua Tree and along the sunny beaches of Santa Barbara.
 You’ll also find the best places to go skiing in California if snow is what you are looking for.
 Get ready to hit the road!

 Big Bear/Snow Summit

 Big Bear Mountain is a winter wonderland full of activities and sports for your whole family.
 Beginner shredders can take snowboard lessons (from age four years-old and up!) and avid skiers and snowboarders can take a half or full day lesson at either Bear Mountain or Snow Summit.

 Note for this season: This winter, all guests must have a valid ticket, pass, or purchase confirmation to receive gated entry access to the Bear Mountain or Snow Summit base areas.
 Daily lift ticket sales are limited due to reduced operating capacities.
 Read important purchasing details before purchasing.
 Click here for important Covid updates.